Back to Garden & Landscape

 Many pests can infest poinsettias.
 Wash off insects with mild soap and water, using a sponge or gentle spray.
 Mealybugs and whiteflies may require pesticide application or removal of infested plant parts.
 To remove mealybugs, apply ordinary rubbing alcohol with a cotton swab.

 Cold, moist soil temperatures encourage root diseases.
 If lower leaves start turning yellow and fall off, a root rot condition may exist.
-Apply an all-purpose fungicide (usually available at garden centers) as a soil drench.
-The milky sap that exudes from a poinsettia when damaged is called latex and is not the result of any insect or disease infestation.
+Adjust your watering practices to keep the plants drier.
+If desired, apply an all-purpose fungicide (usually available at garden centers) as a soil drench according to label instructions.

 Poinsettia Not Poisonous

-Although commonly assumed to be poisonous to animals, Poinsettia plants are not harmful to household pets unless the leaves and bracts are eaten in very large quantities.
+Although commonly assumed to be poisonous, Poinsettia plants are not harmful to humans or household pets unless the leaves and bracts are eaten in very large quantities.
+The POISINDEX® Information Service, the primary resource used by most poison control centers, states that a 50-pound child would have to eat more than 500 poinsettia bracts to experience symptoms.
 Some cats that chew on the leaves may salivate and can vomit if the leaves are swallowed.
 Since cats and puppies frequently chew on new plants introduced to the home, it is prudent to place the plants out of reach!

 References

-• Ball Red Book, 15th edition.
+Ball Red Book, 15th edition.
 1991.
 Vic Ball, editor.
 Reston Publishing Co., Reston, Virginia.

-• Ecke, P., Jr., O.A.
+Ecke, P., Jr., O.A.
 Matkin, and D.E.
 Hartley.
 1990.
 The Poinsettia Manual, 3rd edition.
 Paul Ecke Poinsettia Ranch, Encinitas, California.

-• Lieberth, J.A., 1987.
+Lieberth, J.A., 1987.
 “New Horizons for Poinsettias.”
 Greenhouse Grower, (Feb.), pp. 10-13.